jadecobra/python_tdd_exercises/CLASSES.md

 ---

-## How to define a Class with an initializer
+## Define a Class with an initializer

 CONGRATULATIONS.
 You now know how to define classes, attributes and methods.
 We will now expand on this knowledge to learn how to use classes